 Synthetic lethal genes are generally regarded to arise due to functional redundancy.
 Due to the functional level of SGIs, synthetic lethal genes do not need directly interact, nor be expressed in the same cell or at the same developmental stage: serving related functions is sufficient to affect cell (or organism) viability and be relevant to drug-mode-of-action cancer biology.
 Combined loss of genes performing an essential or important function in a cell are therefore deleterious.
 Synthetic lethal gene pairs are therefore pairwise essential with “induced essentiality”: each synthetic lethal gene becomes essential to the cell upon loss of the other.

-Since synthetic lethal gene partners can be affected by extracellular stimuli and chemical, essentiality of synthetic lethal genes can be induced by the environment of a cell.
-An environmental stress conditions may inhibit one or the other synthetic lethal gene, such as exposure to chemicals, in which case the synthetic lethal partner gene is “conditionally essential” .
-Thus the evolutionary rationale for the abundance of SGIs (compared to the surprisingly low number of essential genes) in a Eukaryotic genome attributed to genetic functional redundancy and network robustness of a cell which are advantageous to survival.
+Since synthetic lethal gene partners can be affected by extracellular stimuli and chemicals, essentiality of synthetic lethal genes can be induced by the environment of a cell.
+An environmental stress condition may inhibit one or the other synthetic lethal gene, such as exposure to chemicals, in which case the synthetic lethal partner gene is “conditionally essential” .
+Thus the evolutionary rationale for the abundance of SGIs (compared to the surprisingly low number of essential genes) in a Eukaryotic genome attributed to genetic functional redundancy and network robustness of a cell, which are advantageous to survival.

-Biological functions are typically performed by a pathway of genes (or their products), may genes of the same pathway may be interchangable as synthetic lethal partners of a particular gene since loss of the pathway is deleterious without the synthetic lethal partner gene.
-Therefore biological pathways can be subject to induced essentiality under loss of a gene and synthetic lethality be defined occur at pathway level or occur in a gene regulation network.
+Biological functions are typically performed by a pathway of genes (or their products).
+Many genes of the same pathway may be interchangable as synthetic lethal partners of a particular gene since loss of the pathway is deleterious without the synthetic lethal partner gene.
+Therefore biological pathways can be subject to induced essentiality under loss of a gene and synthetic lethality occur at pathway level or occur in a gene regulation network.

 Studies of Synthetic Lethality